LOD-GEOSS/databus-snippets/README.md

 #### Step 2: Deploying to the Databus

-For this another two Steps are required:
+For this another two steps are required:

 1. Fetching a Bearer Token from the Databus (URI: https://databus.dbpedia.org/auth/realms/databus/protocol/openid-connect/token).
 This can be done by setting the following HTTP headers in a GET request:
     - 'client_id': 'upload-api'